LINDA’S BIG ADVENTURE: ENTERING “THE BLOGOSPHERE”

 Well, that is interesting.
 It appears that blogs originated in the last millennium, so I guess it is time for me to get with the NEW millennium and partake in blogging, lest I be left behind with the dinosaurs.
 It seems like a worthwhile venture given the fact that I love to write (though I never do so, unless you want to count a little e-mail here and there and tidbits of often un-titillating news and views shared on social media or comments such as thumbs-up “likes” on Facebook.)
 It would seem a fitting endeavor to spend a little time every day writing from the heart, since I DID graduate from Wayne State University with a B.A., majoring in print journalism.
 My father often bemoaned the fact that I did not become a reporter, thus rendering the college education he paid dearly for, to be rather futile and the money would have been better spent on a new T-bird for him or a beaver coat for my mother.
 A cruel comment to be sure, but in 1978 when I graduated from WSU, the market was flooded with college students with journalism majors.
 The Watergate scandal in 1972 created a bounty of budding journalists who all wanted to achieve fame like Woodward and Bernstein.
 This journalism major could not even find a job on a local newspaper as a stringer for $0.25 a line!
 So, I started working at an advertising agency for eighteen months, hoping to work my way up the ladder to a junior copywriter position, but our agency lost a major account and seven of the nine copywriters and art directors I worked for left for other agencies, and eventually I also left to find another job.
 During my tenure at Young & Rubicam the only writing I accomplished was the chance to dabble in being editor and photographer of the company’s newsletter. which was fun but hardly enough to constitute a journalism career and barely worth mentioning on a résumé.

 So, as I embark on this blog, I have fond memories of my little pink leatherette diary with the tarnished brass key on a ribbon that I got for Christmas in my tenth year.
 For several years I documented my daily events, trivial or otherwise, a recap of the painful travails of junior high.
-I graduated to a black-and-white speckled composition notebook used in my high school journalism class when our assignment was to keep a daily journal and turn it into our teacher at semester end.
 Since that time I’ve never resumed keeping a diary, a journal or any record of my thoughts, having preferred to keep them muddling around in my brain, up there with the other gray matter.
 On occasion, I have thought about jotting down my thoughts, but just never took the time or expended the effort….so here goes, for all posterity and to amuse my neighbor Marge, who has egged me on to complete this “assignment”.

 In the Fall of 2011 I decided to begin a walking regimen …”baby steps” at first and built up to an easy-breezy 3 ¼ miles within a few months.
 However, I picked a bad time to start – it was a Labor Day weekend when we had unusually steamy temps soaring into the nineties with humidity around one hundred percent.
 I started off a residential block at a time and worked my way to more blocks so that my route was longer and wider every day.
 Only that heat wave whipped me that first few days and soon I was bouncing along and I set goals for myself for the end of each month and happily accomplished each one.